Piano Sonata No. 3 (Brahms)

-Form
+Music

 The sonata is in five movements:

 A performance generally lasts between 30 and 40 minutes, depending on tempo and whether repeats are observed.

-Movements

-First movement
+I. Allegro maestoso

 The first movement begins with fortissimo chords that span almost the entire range of the piano register.
 A movement in sonata form, it is essentially composed of two musical subjects.
 The first of these is in F minor, which is followed by a brief episode that features the "fate motif" from Ludwig van Beethoven's Symphony No. 5 in the same key as the symphony, C minor.
 After a return of the initial F minor subject, the second subject area begins in the key of the relative major (A♭ major) but ends in D♭ major.
 Brahms uses these keys in the same way in the second movement of this sonata as well.
 The exposition is repeated and leads to a complex development section in which the "fate motif" is incorporated.
 After the beginning of the recapitulation, the piece moves directly to the second subject, by-passing the C minor episode, in the parallel key of F major, and finishes with an extended coda.

-Second movement
+II.
+Andante.
+Andante espressivo – Andante molto

 Above the first bars Brahms placed a verbal quotation of a poem by Otto Inkermann, writing under the pseudonym C.O.
 Sternau: